ngs-docs/2021-august-remote-computing/docs/06-projects.md

 **CHALLENGE:** Determine if the two `mini-chr1.fna.gz` files are the same.

 Anytime you download data you should check to make sure it has downloaded successfully.
-This includes raw sequence data from a sequencing center, data from collaborators host on a shared space, sequence files from NCBI, transfering data between devices, downloading data from clusters and so on and so forth.
+This includes raw sequence data from a sequencing center, data from collaborators host on a shared space, sequence files from NCBI, transferring data between devices, downloading data from clusters and so on and so forth.
 (Most sequencing centers will automatically provide md5sums with your data.
 If they do not, email to request them!)

 We can also make a list of md5sums for a group of files: